 It's an ugly thing to see people hate each other because they refuse to let go of the past.
-It divides nations and destroys families.
+That kind of hatred destroys families.
+And communities.
+It can even destroy a nation.

-Maybe Mordecai was a man of conviction.
-Maybe he was just stubborn.
+Maybe Mordecai was operating out of conviction.
+Maybe he was just being stubborn.
 It's not always easy to tell the difference.
-Whichever it was, his actions just about got his people annihilatedhumanly speaking, that is.
+Whichever it was, his actions just about got his people annihilated, humanly speaking, that is.

 B. Scene #2: Haman devised a plot (5-11).
 It was a devious plot, as verses 5-6 explain, "When Haman saw that Mordecai would not kneel down or pay him honor, he was enraged.
-6 Yet having learned who Mordecai's people were, he scorned the idea of killing only Mordecai.
+Yet having learned who Mordecai's people were, he scorned the idea of killing only Mordecai.
 Instead Haman looked for a way to destroy all Mordecai's people, the Jews, throughout the whole kingdom of Xerxes."